imliuss/learngit/readme.txt

-this is my fist git file!
-thank you!
+git is a distribution version control system. git is a free software.